Ricoledan/block-fetch/README.md

 # Block-Fetch

-🐾 A simple CLI tool that aggregates and analyzes blockchain protocols from multiple sources and packages it into a single report.
+🐾 A simple CLI tool that aggregates blockchain data from multiple sources and packages it into a single report.

 ## Prerequisites